nguyenkh/AntSynDistinction/README.md

 - Corpus: a plain-text corpus is used to train word embeddings.

+- LexicalContrast folder contains lexical contrast information used in our paper.

 ### Configuration

 See config.cfg to set agruments for model